google/deepconsensus/docs/quick_start.md

 ## Parallelization

-One 8M SMRT Cell can take ~1000 hours to run (without parallelization) depending on the fragment lengths of the sequencing library - see the [yield metrics page](yield_metrics.md).
-If we split this into 500 shards, that is about 2 hours per shard.
+One 8M SMRT Cell can take ~500 hours to run (without parallelization) depending on the fragment lengths of the sequencing library - see the [yield metrics page](yield_metrics.md).
+If we split this into 500 shards, that is about 1 hour per shard.
 There is some variability between shards, but this should give you an idea of what to expect.
 This estimate is only for the DeepConsensus processing step, and does not include the preprocessing required with *ccs* and *actc*.